 General Submission Guidelines

 Programs may be proposed by full-time faculty members or administrators at AALS Member or Fee-Paid law schools.
-International faculty, visiting faculty (who do not retain a permanent affiliation at another law school), graduate students, and non-law school faculty are not eligible to submit proposals but may serve as presenters.
+International faculty, visiting faculty (who have no permanent affiliation at another Member or Fee-Paid law school), graduate students, and non-law school faculty are not eligible to submit proposals but may serve as presenters.

 A proposal for any of the four program categories should include:

 - The program title.